Ireland, Itinerary

 As long as the weather permits, there’s a very nice beer garden at Gus O’Connor’s to relax with your beer while you do some people watching.
 It’s nothing special, but a good beer garden is always nice to have a beverage in.

 I didn’t spend much time inside this pub except to order our beer.
 One feature I noticed were the American police badges pinned all over the trim along the bar.
-It was fun reading all these to see where people have visited from.
+It was fun reading these to see where people have visited from.

 The only downside to Nellie Dee’s is it is relatively far from the village center compared to most other lodgings.
 Still, it is only about a 1-mile walk to Fisher Street, so it really isn’t that far.

-Two Day Doolin Itinerary
+Two-day Doolin Itinerary

-If all that sounds like the perfect Doolin trip for you, here is a rough itinerary for you to follow in our footsteps!
+If all that sounds like the perfect Doolin trip for you, here is a rough itinerary for you to follow in our footsteps.

 Day One in Doolin